vios-s/disentanglement_tutorial/README.md

 # A tutorial on learning disentangled representations in the imaging domain

 ![applications](./assets/applications.png)
 Visual summary of disentangled representation learning applications in the computer vision (left) and medical imaging (right) domains.
 Red connections indicate vector-based disentanglement, while blue connections indicate tensor/vector-based one (CSD).
-The visual examples aretaken from the
+The visual examples are taken from the papers and repositories of the applications that are reported in the Tables below.

 ## Applications of Disentanglement
 Exemplar methods that exploit disentanglement to improve challenging tasks in computer vision and medical image analysis.